pandalone/pandalone/README.rst

         df = datatree.get(pin.A)
         df[pon.A.B_std] = df[pin.A.B] / df[pin.A.B].std()

-- Notice the use of the *reconfigurable-paths* marked specifically as input or output.
+- Notice the use of the *relocatable-paths* marked specifically as input or output.

 - TODO: continue rough example in tutorial...